 establishes the data storage, format, dimensions, and number of samples of a renderbuffer object's image. target must be RENDERBUFFER. internalformat must be color-renderable, depth-renderable, or stencil-renderable (as defined in section 4.4.4). width and height are the dimensions in pixels of the renderbuffer.
-If either width or height is greater than the value of MAX_RENDERBUFFER_SIZE, or if samples is greater than the value of MAX_SAMPLES, then the error INVALID-VALUE is generated.
-If internalformat is a signed or unsigned integer format and samples is greater than the value of MAX_INTEGER_SAMPLES, then the error INVALID_OPERATION is generated (see "Required Renderbuffer Formats" below).
+If either width or height is greater than the value of MAX_RENDERBUFFER_SIZE, then the error INVALID_VALUE is generated.
+If samples is greater than the maximum number of samples supported for internalformat, then the error INVALID_OPERATION is generated (see GetInternalformativ in section 6.1.21).
 If the GL is unable to create a data store of the requested size, the error OUT_OF_MEMORY is generated.